pgagarinov/awesome-linux-config/README.md

-# Awesome Linux Configuration Scripts
+# Awesome Linux Configuration Scripts for Arch Linux, Manjaro, CentOS 7 and CentOS 8
 A curated set of awesome configuration scripts for various Linux-based systems.

 The following scripts configure
-* Manjaro Linux as a workstation for Java and Python application development.
+* Arch Linux/ Manjaro Linux as a workstation for Java, Python, Julia, Rust and JavaScript application development.
-* CentOS 7/CentOS 8 Linux as a staging environment for Java and Python-based applications.
+* CentOS 7/CentOS 8 Linux as a server or a remote workstation

 All scripts install

-* Java 8
+* Java 8, 11
 * Maven
 * NodeJS
 * Docker, Docker Compose